grenaud/gargammel/README.md

 -------------------------------------------------------------------------------------

-For the input/bact/ directory which represent the bacterial contamination, gargamel needs a set of fasta files that represent the different bacterial species.
-Each file corresponds to exactly one bacterial species.
-Each fasta file must contain the genome of the bacterial species, multiple scaffolds are allowed.
+For the input/bact/ directory which represent the microbial contamination, gargammel needs a set of fasta files that represent the different microbes.
+Each file corresponds to exactly one microbial species.
+Each fasta file must contain the genome of the microbial species, multiple scaffolds and plasmids are allowed.
 Each fasta file must also be faidx indexed.
 This directory must also contain a file called "list".
 This file contains the list of every fasta files in that directory along with their relative abundance in the desired bacterial contamination.
 For example:

     bacteria1.fa	0.5
     bacteria2.fa	0.3